Protect Australia's Cultural Heritage

 PROTECT ABORIGINAL CULTURAL HERITAGE

-The 2020 destruction of 46,000-year-old rock caves in the Pilbara sent shockwaves around the world.
+The 2020 destruction of rock shelters (or caves) in the Pilbara – with evidence of human occupation dating back 46,000 years – sent shockwaves around the world.
 It wasn’t the first event of this kind, and it won’t be the last: Australia’s Aboriginal cultural heritage is being harmed or destroyed every day.

 The Jawaren and Garnkiny sites in the East Kimberley, Mt Richardson and Lake Wells in the Goldfields, the Burrup and Harding Dam in the Pilbara, and Munday Swamp just east of Perth, are just the tip of the iceberg of significant Aboriginal cultural heritage locations at risk.